Zena Tooze

-Zena Tooze (born 3 May 1955) is a Canadian biologist and conservationist who has worked in Nigeria in the area of primate conservation since 1991.
-She received a master's degree in Biology from Dalhousie University, Halifax, Nova Scotia in 1987.
-In 2005 she received a Whitley Award for excellence in leadership in nature conservation.
+Zena Tooze (born 3 May 1955) is a Canadian biologist and conservationist who has worked in Nigeria on primate conservation since 1991.
+She received a master's degree in biology from Dalhousie University in Halifax, Nova Scotia in 1987.
+In 2005, she received an Associate Whitley Award for her work on primate conservation in Cross River State.

 CERCOPAN

-In 1994 Tooze founded the Centre for Education, Research and Conservation of Primates and Nature (CERCOPAN) which is a non-profit, non-government organisation based in Cross River State, Nigeria.
-CERCOPAN is a rehabilitation and conservation project for threatened and endangered forest monkeys.
-Much of its work involves the rehabilitation of young monkeys orphaned by the trade in bushmeat.
-The mission of CERCOPAN is to conserve Nigeria's primates through sustainable rainforest conservation, community partnerships, education, primate rehabilitation and research.
+In 1994, Tooze founded the Centre for Education, Research and Conservation of Primates and Nature (CERCOPAN), a conservation organisation based in Cross River State, Nigeria.
+The organisation works on the conservation of threatened primates and tropical rainforest through research, education, community partnerships and primate rehabilitation.